-Over the course of ten days, the Japanese students built water-filtration systems that were conceptualised and designed by Amrita students and staff according to the needs of local people.
+Over the course of ten days, the Japanese students coordinated with AYUDH India and built water-filtration systems that were conceptualized and designed by Amrita students and staff according to the needs of local people.
 Installations took place in 36 communities and now reach about 20,000 people.
 The completed systems are maintained by the villagers under the leadership of local administrators, which also gives a sense of empowerment.

 The construction is part of the Jivamritam Project at Amrita.
 The goal is to bring clean drinking water to more than 5,000 villages across India within one year, depending upon decisions by local governments.
 Honourable President of India, Sri Ram Nath Kovind, and Amma launched the $15,390,000.00 USD (Rs 100 Crore) initiative in October 2017 at the Mata Amritanandamayi Math.
 One hundred thousand people in need of clean drinking water have already been reached across India.

 “I have taken many classes in my subject, but I really wanted to do something in the field, make something with my own hands, make something for poor people,” declared Nane Tahaku from Ritsumeikan University, Japan.
 “Water is something that everyone needs, especially clean drinking water.”

 The Japanese students unanimously agree that their main motivation for participating in the programme is the opportunity to serve people in their real life situations.
 For them, access to safe and clean drinking water is a basic human right and not a commodity.
 They worked two to three part-time jobs in their homeland to save enough money for their flights to India so they could participate.